Joe-Moran/grayson-west-portfolio/src/content/writing/our-work-should-be-fun.md

 ---
-title: Our Work Should Be Fun
+title: Creating Joyful, Productive Team
 summary: My goal is to foster engaging and enjoyable work environments.
 I advocate for the freedom to experiment, learn, and evolve without fear, boosting expression of creativity and personal authenticity.
 I strive to nurture diverse ideas, promote continuous professional development, and craft fulfilling experiences.
 I fundamentally believe in the power of combining passion, creativity, and enjoyment to create absorbing and challenging activities.
 My aim is to integrate fun as a key element to spark innovation, kindle curiosity, encourage adventure, and drive growth within the business.
 preview:
   enable: true